dominikWin/LibraryAttendance/doc/permissions.md

 Administrators may attempt to log in to the serice to access the dashboard.

-If the authentication fails then a
+If the authentication fails then the server prints 'Rejected login request from `<client ip>`' to the server error log.

 ### Session Keys
 If the authentication is successfull a session key is generated.